dns-groot/Ferret/DifferentialTesting/README.md

 </details>

 - _Est Time:_ ~&thinsp;2 mins.
+- _Expected Output_:
-- _Expected Output_: Creates a `Fingerprints.json` file in each of the directories with the `Differences` directory. `Fingerprints.json` has a <kbd>Summary</kbd> section which lists for each group how many tests are in that group and a <kbd>Details</kbd> section which lists the tests for each group.
+    - Creates a `Fingerprints.json` file in each of the directories with the `Differences` directory.
+    - `Fingerprints.json` has a <kbd>Summary</kbd> section which lists for each group how many tests are in that group and a <kbd>Details</kbd> section which lists the tests for each group.
+    - When all the 8 implementations are tested using `oct` tagged Docker images with the <kbd>12,673</kbd> tests generated with length limit 4, Ferret found more than one response in roughly 8,200 tests.
+When all these tests are fingerprinted and grouped using the above command, it resulted in roughly 75 unique fringerprints.
+For 24 of these fingerprints there is only one test with that fingerprint, while one fingerpint has roughly 1890 tests.